mrisher/smtp-sts/reporting.md

   the recipient.
 DKIM signatures must not use the "l=" attribute to limit the body length used in the signature.

-The formal definition of the `_smtp-tlsrpt` TXT record, defined using [@!RFC5234] & [@!RFC7405], is as follows:
+The formal definition of the `_smtp._tls` TXT record, defined using [@!RFC5234] & [@!RFC7405], is as follows:

         tlsrpt-record     = tlsrpt-version 1*(field-delim tlsrpt-field)